Today’s guest blog post is by ketogenic dietitian Robyn Blackford, RDN, LDN. Thank you for these helpful and timely tips, Robyn!

 - Medical ID or food allergy bracelet.
 Some families already utilize the medical ID bands for the purpose of seizures, but why not also use it for your ketogenic diet.
 Listing an allergy to dextrose can be helpful in the event of an emergency during your travels and help others to be aware of the needs of your child’s medical diet.
 In general, people take allergies a bit more seriously than diet guidelines.

 - Easy to pack and eat foods.
-For easy packing, chose foods that can be stored for a long time in a cooler or even stay fresh outside of a cooler.
+For easy packing, choose foods that can be stored for a long time in a cooler or even stay fresh outside of a cooler.
 Consider these foods:

 - Protein foods: nut butters, lunchmeat, cheese sticks, nuts

 - Fat foods: Fat bombs, oil shots, avocados

 - Carb foods: veggies, very low carb breads, berries